Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Conclusion

-{\it Conclusion}---it is possible to construct wavefunctions that are TNSs for phases of matter that possess chiral gapless edge modes.
+It is possible to construct wavefunctions that are TNSs for phases of matter that possess chiral gapless edge modes.
 This may have important implications for numerical simulation or theoretical analysis of such phases.
-The parent Hamiltonians for the free-fermion TNSs are gapless for topological reasons; it is not clear if the same will be true for the non-free-fermion chiral TNSs.
+However, the parent Hamiltonians for the free-fermion TNSs are gapless, as we proved in our No-Go Theorem; it is not clear if the same will be true for the non-free-fermion chiral TNSs.

 \acknowledgments